Columbia-NLP-Lab/PAPILLON/README.md

 - [ ] Make PAPILLON installable via PyPI.

 ## Getting Started
+### To Reproduce Our Results
+Please refer to the `papillon_v1.0` branch for the original version of our code and data to reproduce the results.

+### To Use PAPILLON on Your Own Data
-We have an end-to-end tutorial for defining and optimizing your own PAPILLON module using our PUPA dataset.
+We have an end-to-end tutorial for defining and optimizing your own PAPILLON module using our newest version of PUPA dataset.
 Please refer to `papillon_tutorial.ipynb`.

 ## Installation
 We are working on making PAPILLON a PyPI package.
 Until then, you would unfortunately need to clone the repository first.